-Applies to: Sophos Home Premium and Free (Mac)
+Applies to: Sophos Home for macOS

 You are trying to load the Sophos Home kernel extension (KEXT) via System Preferences, but the Allow button does not respond when clicked.